-- Weight measurement (dry weight) of microplastic particles may be carried out based on the purpose of the survey, such as for detailed analysis of plastic particle distribution in sea areas. - In the preliminary questionnaire, only four laboratories out of the 12 laboratories participating in ILC 2017 reported that they measured the weight (or measured the weight and quantity) in their routine measurements.
-In ILC2017, all laboratories were requested to measure weight. - Out of the 12 laboratories, drying prior to weight measurement was done at room temperature at 11 laboratories, and at 60°C at one laboratory. - Results of testing showed no significant differences among values reported from each laboratory regarding the weight of microplastic particles larger than 1 mm and less than 5 mm contained in the standard samples. - Meanwhile, results of weight measurement of microplastics smaller than 1 mm in ILC2017 closer to the design value were obtained by laboratories that conducted digestion of organic substances compared to those that did not.
-This is thought to have been the result of improvement in the precision of picking out small particles and size fractionation through removal of non-plastic material by digestion of organic substances. - Also, with respect to microplastics larger than 1 mm and smaller than 5 mm, digestion of organic substances is considered an effective process for achieving better accuracy in weight measurement because samples obtained from actual sea areas may contain particles with sessile animals or biofilms adhering to the surface. - Furthermore, laboratories with large errors in weight measurement results in ILC2017 reported insufficient drying as the major factor influencing weight measurement. - From the viewpoint of harmonizing monitoring methods, performing adequate digestion of organic substances and drying the particles thoroughly are thought desirable for achieving accurate weight measurement. - However, measuring the weight of particles smaller than 1 mm is prone to error at the separation process, even with adequate digestion of organic substances and thorough drying (see §3.3).
-Hence, reporting is not considered essential as difficulty is expected in obtaining comparable results based on the analytical methods presented in these Guidelines.
+- Weight measurement (dry weight) of microplastics may be carried out based on the purpose of the survey, such as for detailed analysis of plastic particle distribution in sea areas. - In the preliminary questionnaire, only four laboratories out of the 12 laboratories participating in the ILC reported that they measured the weight (or measured the weight and number) in their routine measurements.
+In the ILC, all laboratories were requested to measure weight. - Out of the 12 laboratories, drying prior to weight measurement was done at room temperature at 11 laboratories, and at 60°C at one laboratory. - Results of testing showed no significant differences among values reported from each laboratory regarding the weight of microplastics larger than 1 mm and less than 5 mm contained in the standard samples. - Meanwhile, results of weight measurement of microplastics smaller than 1 mm in the ILC closer to the design value were obtained by laboratories that conducted digestion of organic substances compared to those that did not.
+This is thought to have been the result of improvement in the precision of isolation of small particles and size fractionation through the removal of non-plastic material by digestion of organic substances. - Also, with respect to microplastics larger than 1 mm and smaller than 5 mm, the digestion of organic substances is considered an effective process for achieving better accuracy in weight measurement because samples obtained from actual sea areas may contain particles with sessile animals or biofilms adhering to the surface. - Furthermore, laboratories with large errors in weight measurement results in the ILC reported insufficient drying as the major factor influencing weight measurement. - From the viewpoint of harmonizing monitoring methods, performing adequate digestion of organic substances and drying the particles thoroughly are thought desirable for achieving accurate weight measurement. - However, measuring the weight of particles smaller than 1 mm is prone to error at the separation process, even with adequate digestion of organic substances and thorough drying (see Section 3.3).
+Hence, reporting is not considered essential as the difficulty is expected in obtaining comparable results based on the analytical methods presented in these Guidelines.

-3. 7 Laboratory analytical process quality control
+3.7 Accuracy control during analysis